dansantinojones/penalty-shootout/README.md

 * A results section.
 * Responsive alert.

+## Structure
+I decided it would be best to keep the game on a single page as this would keep it easy to play and understand acheiving the business goals.
+The initial structure of the page followed title > goal > ball > direction buttons > score with an alert popping up on screen with the outcome.
+However, this was slightly changed to prioritise important information such as the score and result.

 ## Skeleton
 I created wifreframes using [Balsamiq](https://balsamiq.com/).
 Please note the website has slightly changed since creating the wireframes.